jesselong/velocity-maven-plugin/README.md

         </configuration>
     </plugin>

-The plugin defines the following parameters in the Velocity context
+The plugin defines the following parameters in the Velocity context (in addition to those defined in the properties element) -

 * bodyContent - content of input file
-* currentFileName - Filename of output relative to base output directory
+* currentFileName - Filename of output file relative to base output directory
 * relativePath - Path from file output directory to base output directory